Demystifying Essential Mutual Fund Terminology

 • Cost-effective

-• A great way to build confidence in investing
+• An excellent method to boost confidence in investing

-While some investors prefer a combination of both stocks and bonds in their investment portfolio, there’s more of a tendency to lean towards purchasing a “packaged product” — and yes, you guessed it, the packaged product is called a mutual fund.
+While some investors opt for a mix of stocks and bonds in their investment portfolio, there is a growing inclination towards investing in a “packaged product,” specifically, the mutual fund.

 Let’s say your mutual fund contains Caterpillar (CAT), John Deere (DE), Home Depot (HD) and Lowe’s (LOW) stocks.
-If these stocks were all within the same mutual fund, they’d be considered a “Sector Mutual Fund” — all within a particular industry, and yet, are also competitors.
+So, if these stocks were bundled together in a mutual fund, they would form a “Sector Mutual Fund” as they all operate within the same industry, however, they also compete with one another.

-The Investment Company Act of 1940 defines three types of investment companies.
+The Investment Company Act of 1940 categorizes investment companies into three distinct types.

 1. Face-Amount Certificate Companies